LuwisHuang/PatternAnalysis-2025/recognition/ADNI_classification_49085949/README.md

 *Figure 8: Summary table comparing predictions vs ground truth with confidence scores*

 The confidence scores (softmax probabilities) provide interpretable decision-making insights, which is crucial for clinical deployment.
+From the results above, 4 out of the 6 images were correctly classified.
+The two misclassified images were normal brains incorrectly diagnosed as AD.
+This type of error is somewhat less severe compared to misclassifying AD cases as normal.

 ---

 ## Future Improvements

-### 1. Model Architecture Enhancements

-- Experiment with larger ConvNeXt variants (Base, Large) if computational resources permit
-- Explore ensemble methods combining multiple model predictions
-- Investigate attention mechanisms to identify discriminative brain regions
-- Implement 3D ConvNeXt for volumetric MRI analysis

-### 2. Data and Training Strategies

-- Collect more diverse training data to improve generalization
-- Apply domain-specific augmentations (e.g., elastic deformation, intensity shifting)
-- Implement advanced techniques:
-  - MixUp or CutMix for better regularization
-  - Self-supervised pre-training on unlabeled medical images
-  - Transfer learning from larger medical imaging datasets (e.g., UK Biobank)

-### 3. Evaluation and Clinical Relevance

-- Conduct cross-validation for more robust performance estimation
-- Analyze model decisions using gradient-based visualization (Grad-CAM)
-- Evaluate on external validation datasets to assess generalizability
-- Investigate multi-class classification (e.g., including Mild Cognitive Impairment)

-### 4. Deployment Optimization

-- Model quantization (INT8) for edge device deployment
-- Knowledge distillation to reduce model size
-- ONNX export for cross-platform compatibility
+Future improvements could explore larger ConvNeXt models or ensemble approaches, incorporating attention mechanisms to focus on key brain regions, and even try 3D ConvNeXt for volumetric MRI analysis.
+More advanced models, such as Med Mamba from the recent Vision Mamba framework, can also be considered, as they leverage self-attention and perform excellently on medical imaging tasks.
+For data and training, increasing the dataset size and applying domain-specific augmentations (e.g., elastic deformation, intensity adjustment), regularization, or transfer learning can further improve performance.
+Evaluation strategies like cross-validation can be used to enhance the model’s generalization ability.

 ---